-Jewels Doskicz is a registered nurse, freelance writer, patient advocate, health coach, and long-distance cyclist.
-Jewels is the moderator of Diabetic Connect’s weekly #DCDE Twitter chat, and she and her daughter both live healthfully with type 1 diabetes.
+Jewels Doskicz, RN, is a freelance writer, patient advocate, health coach, and long-distance cyclist.
+She and her daughter both live healthfully with type 1 diabetes.

 Diabetes alert dogs are capable of sensing impending blood sugar changes before our glucometers can; now a mathematical model has caught up with the canines.

 Researchers at Penn State University have created a mathematical model that predicts changes in blood glucose levels up to thirty minutes in advance—and with stunning 90 percent accuracy.
 That could give people with type 1 diabetes precious time to prevent a low blood sugar episode before it’s too late.

 Here's where this data is headed: straight into an algorithm for an artificial pancreas, serving to tighten up safety measures so that one day we can rely more fully on technological advances to help us keep our blood sugar levels in a healthy range without constant human intervention.